-The Four’s of Body Language (“May the Fours Be With You”)
+The Four’s of Body Language in Communication (“May the Fours Be With You”)

 As you’ve probably guessed, body language is a complicated thing.
 Lots of very smart people have been studying it for a very long time, with hundreds of academic research journals publishing thousands of papers a year.
 That’s a lot of information!

 Here we unpack all that information into bite sized to-dos that you can use in your day-to-day life as an entrepreneur.

 We organize the to-dos into the four main ways you can improve your body language: